Fourth Grade Reading and Math

 How is Virginia Doing?

-- See the NAEP Fact Sheet on Virginia's 2013 performance in Reading (pdf)
+- See the NAEP Snapshot Report on Virginia's 2015 performance in Reading (pdf)

-- See the NAEP Fact Sheet on Virginia's 2013 performance in Mathematics (pdf)
+- See the NAEP Snapshot Report on Virginia's 2015 performance in Mathematics (pdf)

-As the Fact Sheets make evident, there are still significant gaps in performance when results are broken down by race, socioeconomic status, and even gender (in Reading); some of these differences have not budged much since the 1990s.
+As the Snapshot Reports make evident, there are still significant gaps in performance when results are broken down by race, socioeconomic status, and even gender (the latter in Reading only); most of these differences have not budged much since the 1990s.

 What Influences Fourth Grade Reading and Math Scores?